RayMairlot/Animated-Render-Border-Issue-Tracker/2.79 Compatible Version/README.md

 :information_source: *While the source code for this add-on is available here for free, if this add-on has helped you please do consider supporting me by buying it on the blender market: https://blendermarket.com/products/animated-render-border/*

-:information_source: **Updating the Add-on for Blender 2.8**: See the ['Add-on Versions and Blender Compatibility'](#AddOnVersionsAndBlenderCompatability) section for information about 2.8.

 ![ARB Featured Image](/2.79%20Compatible%20Version/README%20images/ARB%20Github%20Featured%20Product%20image.png)

 ## :notebook: Contents